Foursquare co-founder: I wouldn’t sell my company for $1B right now

 Continue Reading Below

-Foursquare, a mobile app, designed to help people discover and share information about different businesses and attractions.
-The company gathers its information based on when users “check-in” to a business or attraction.
+Foursquare, a location intelligence company, is behind two apps, Foursquare City Guide and Swarm, which help people discover the world, share information about different businesses and attractions and check-in.
 Additionally, this allows it to sell a dataset to any institution seeking information on where people are spending most of their time and money.

 When asked by FOX Business’ Stuart Varney on “Varney & Co.” if he would sell the company for $100 million or $1 billion, Crowley said: “We would not entertain those offers at this time.
 We probably would have conversations with people, but after building the company for eight years we’re in such an amazing strategic position right now that we want to see what the future holds for us.”